tanishk-ou/pokemon_sprite_gan/README.md

 This project is on-going.
 I have uploaded the augmented dataset of Pokémon sprites for reference.
+I have also uploaded a .pth file of the recent checkpoint from GAN training.

 Following is one of the very early generator outputs-